odoo/odoo/doc/reference/views.rst

     allows *dis*\ abling the corresponding action in the view by setting the corresponding attribute to ``false``
 ``limit``
     the default size of a page.
-It should be a positive integer ``expand``
+It must be a positive integer ``groups_limit``
+    when the list view is grouped, the default number of groups of a page.
+It must be a position integer
+``expand``
     when the list view is grouped, automatically open the first level of groups if set to true (default: false)